DannyBen/kojo/README.md

 Kojo helps you generate configuration files from templates, using variables and definition files.
-It is a command line utility, and it works on any text file format.
+It is a command line utility, and works on any text file format.

 </div>